PAWSS Score: Understanding the Criteria

 CIWA vs. PAWSS

-Understanding when to seek help for alcohol use disorder (AUD) is crucial.
-Primary care physicians, addiction specialists, and mental health professionals can provide valuable guidance and referrals to appropriate treatment programs.
+Knowing when to seek help for alcohol use disorder is important.
+Primary care providers, addiction specialists, and treatment centers can help determine the safest next step.

-If you or someone you know is struggling with alcohol use disorder, reach out for help today and take the first step towards recovery.
+If you or someone you care about is struggling with alcohol use, reaching out can be the first step toward change.

 Sobriety is just a call away.
 Reach out for help and support.